Sheet Harbour, Halifax County, N.S. St. Andrews, Antigonish County, N.S. Maitland Village, East Hants County, N.S.

 Experiments with Matching the Maps

-In a early experiment, we conducted experiments with matching dwelling locations on the Church maps to the 1881 census in Heatherton (Antigonish county) and New Ross (Lunenburg county).
+In an early experiment, we conducted experiments with matching dwelling locations on the Church maps to the 1881 census in Heatherton (Antigonish county) and New Ross (Lunenburg county).
 We also did experiments with the 1878 Pictou Co.
 Atlas in Durham (Pictou county) and the Hopkins Maps in the Old North End of Halifax.

 So we have had a number of runs at this matching process, and have been able to demonstrate that it is possible to do.
 Other improvements in the process will need to be made on a future run at it.